MhaRabih/Landing-Page/README.md

 ## Tecnologies Used

-- HTML.
+- HTML
-- css.
+- CSS
-- Java Script.
+- JavaScript